 Sans Serifs Are More Attention-Grabbing

 The amount of attention your design garners is not based on a typeface alone.
-It is a matter of color, contrast, imagery and typography.
+It is a matter of color, contrast, imagery, and typography.
 It takes all of these things to grab someone’s attention.

 Take a couple of classic examples.
 Newspaper headlines, such as The Examiner San Francisco above, often use serif typefaces for headlines.
 “Thought differently” is very attention-grabbing.
-It is as much about the content as typeface used.
+It is as much about the content as the typeface used.

 Then look at the site for the Apple Store.
 The sans serif typography is bold, dramatic and attention-getting.
 Both serif and sans serif styles can be equally impactful.